israelipirates/events.israelipirates.org.il/README.md

-Israeli Pirate Party Event Regisration Website
+Israeli Pirate Party Event Registration Website
 ==============================================

 The event registration website can be found at: http://events.israelipirates.org.il